Salarian: Mass Effect 3

 Mass Effect 3 is set during the Reaper War, an ongoing galactic invasion waged by massive, spacefaring synthetic leviathans against the Milky Way races.
-In order to secure krogan war support for the conflict, the player is given insights by the krogan leader and an unidentified insider source that some krogan females had survived Maelon's experiments and were being contained in a secret facility in Sur'Kesh.
-Under that premise, the player urges Dalatrass Linron, the leader of the most important salarian clan in Sur'Kesh, to allow them entrance into the facility.
-If Captain Kirrahe survived the events of the original Mass Effect, he, now ascended to Major, will play a supporting role during the player's visit to Sur'Kesh.
-At the facility, the player will meet the unidentified insider source, either Mordin Solus or Padok Wiks, depending on whether Mordin survived the events of Mass Effect 2.
-Together with the insider, the player then has to repel a concurrent assault by Cerberus, a pro-human xenophobic organization, and rescue the last surviving immune krogan female.
+In response, Shepard initially seeks to secure an alliance between the Turians, the Krogan, and the Salarians.
+As part of these negotiations, the Krogan leader demands the creation of a cure for the genophage as a condition for their participation.
+This demand is initially rejected by the Salarian leader, Dalatrass Linron.
+Ultimately, Shepard is tasked with going to the Salarian home world to rescue a fertile Krogan female.
+If Captain Kirrahe survived the events of the first Mass Effect, he reappears, now holding the rank of Major, and assists Shepard during their mission on Sur'Kesh.
+At the facility, Shepard will meet either Mordin Solus or a replacement scientist if Mordin did not survive the events of Mass Effect 2.
+Together, Shepard then has to repel a concurrent assault by Cerberus, a pro-human xenophobic organization, and rescue the last surviving fertile Krogan female.

-In the main quest "Priority: Tuchanka" the player must choose between two possible outcomes: either collaborate with the salarian insider and the krogan leader to cure the genophage and secure krogan war support, or align themselves with Linron to sabotage the cure, thereby securing salarian and, depending on who the krogan leader is, krogan support.
-During the main quest Priority: The Citadel II, the player's choices in the previous games can save the salarian councilor's life.
+Following the completion of the mission on Sur'Kesh, Shepard travels to Tuchanka to cure the genophage.
+At this stage, the game presents two possible outcomes: Shepard may collaborate with the Salarian scientist and the Krogan leader to successfully cure the genophage, thereby securing Krogan war support; or align themselves with Linron to sabotage the cure, prioritizing Salarian and, depending on the identity of the Krogan leader, potentially retaining Krogan support under false pretenses.

-Multiple other salarian NPCs are present throughout the game.
+Later in the game, an assassin attempts to murder the Salarian councilor.
+Whether the councilor survives is dependent on choices made in the previous games, and is usually determined by Thane Krios intervening to save them.
+However, if Thane died in Mass Effect 2 and Major Kirrahe survived the events of the first Mass Effect, he will instead save the councilor's life.
+If neither survived, the councilor will die.

 Mass Effect: Andromeda

-The salarians are one of the races selected to lead their own ark to the Andromeda Galaxy, ark Paarchero.
-In Mass Effect Andromeda, arks are a set of gigantic spaceships aimed at traversing the distance between the Milky Way and the Andromeda Galaxy.
-Similarly to the asari and turian arks, the salarian ark never managed to reach the Nexus, an enormous space station that had also been sent on its way to Andromeda.
-Unlike the aforementioned arks, the salarian ark isn't encountered by the player via side-quests, but after the end of the main quest "Hunting the Archon".
-Once the player boards the ark, they meet the salarian pathfinder, Zevin Raeka, the ark's leader.
-After fighting off some kett enemies that had also boarded the ark, the player must decide whether they should save the life of Raeka or some krogan scouts that had been sent there by Nakmor Drack.

-In Mass Effect: Andromeda, the player also meets Kallo Jath, who pilots the game's main spaceship and hub, the Tempest.
-Throughout the game, the player also encounters many other salarian NPCs.
+The Salarians are one of the races selected to lead their own ark to the Andromeda Galaxy.
+In Mass Effect: Andromeda, arks are a set of gigantic spaceships designed to traverse the distance between the Milky Way and the Andromeda Galaxy.
+Similar to the Asari and Turian arks, the Salarian ark never managed to reach the Nexus, an enormous space station that had also been sent on its way to Andromeda.
+Unlike the other arks, the Salarian ark is not encountered by the player via side-quests, but after the end of the main quest "Hunting the Archon".
+Once Ryder boards the ark, they meet Pathfinder Raeka, the ark's leader.
+After fighting off some Kett enemies that had also boarded the ark, the player must decide whether they should save the life of Raeka or the lives of some Krogan scouts.
+In the game, the player also meets Kallo Jath, who pilots the game's main spaceship and hub, the Tempest.